gardatech/bugbane/README.md

 make -j obj/libre2.a
 $CXX $CXXFLAGS --std=c++11 -I. re2/fuzzing/re2_fuzzer.cc /AFLplusplus/libAFLDriver.a obj/libre2.a -lpthread -o build/re2_fuzzer
 ```
-When using such a script, compilation flags can be controlled externally using environment variables allowing us to get builds with any sanitizers, coverage instrumentation, debug information, etc.
+When using such a script, compilation flags can be controlled externally using environment variables allowing you to get builds with any sanitizers, coverage instrumentation, debug information, etc.

 </details>